jlmelville/uwot/cran-comments.md

 This is due to the underlying C++ implementation using templates.

 ## Package Check Problems

+These issues were fixed with the previous release of uwot, but as not all checks are complete yet, I am including this here to avoid confusion:

 * There is a NOTE: `Specified C++11: please drop specification unless essential` -- this has been fixed with this submission.